rheirman/battlemounts/README.md

 ## Dependencies

-Depends on GiddyUpCore and Hugslib.
+Depends on Giddy-up!
+Core, and Hugslib.
 Load order should be HugsLib->Giddy-up Core->Giddy-up!
 Battle Mounts

 ## Install